A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Introduction

-Quantum computing promises to solve instances of certain problems currently intractable with (even high-performance) classical computers.
-The range of applications is vast; to name a few prominent ones, see the surveys \cite{McKinsey2021}, \cite{Herman2022}, and \cite{9222275} discussing applications in chemistry, pharmaceuticals, and financial services, among other domains.

-Monte Carlo sampling (see, for example, ~\cite{robert1999monte}) is a set of techniques that randomly generate numerical quantities for the purpose of simulating a statistical distribution or computing a moment or other expectation thereof (e.g., mean, variance).
+Quantum computing promises to solve instances of certain problems currently intractable even with high-performance classical computers.
+See the surveys \cite{McKinsey2021}, \cite{Herman2022}, and \cite{9222275} discussing possible applications in chemistry, pharmaceuticals, and financial services, among other domains.
+Monte Carlo sampling~\cite[e.g.]{robert1999monte,kroese2013handbook} is a set of techniques that randomly generate numerical quantities for the purpose of simulating a statistical distribution and computing a moment thereof (e.g., mean, variance).
 It is prominent in many disciplines, including computational finance \cite{Savine2018-gt}, computational physics \cite{Thijssen2007}, artificial intelligence \cite{wang2012monte,llorente2021survey}, and various branches of engineering \cite{Shinozuka1972}.
-Although the concepts and ideas discussed in this paper readily generalize to other disciplines, we present our exposition with a focus on computational finance.
+Although the concepts and ideas discussed in this paper readily generalize to other disciplines, we highlight applications in computational finance in particular.